piazzai/spacepaper/README.md

 ## Usage

-The image generation script requires [GIMP](https://www.gimp.org/).
-With this installed, wallpapers can be generated from any of the images above by running `spacepaper.sh` and specifying the desired width and height in pixels, as in the following examples:
+The image generation script requires [GIMP](https://www.gimp.org/) 2.10 or higher.
+Wallpapers can be generated from any of the images above by running `spacepaper.sh` and specifying the desired width and height in pixels, as in the following examples:

 ```bash
 bash spacepaper.sh 360 800 moon